sensum/docs/source/includes/android/_tutorial.md

 # Tutorial - Android

+## Introduction

+This tutorial is designed to assist Android Developers working with the **SensumSDK** and **SensumAPI**.

+It is intended to provide a detailed guide to using the **Sensum Emotion AI** toolkit, providing code examples and guidelines for use.

+Have fun and enjoy!

 ## Getting Started

 We strongly recommend using Android Studio v2.3.3 and above.
 We work on Android Studio v2.3.3 at time of our first public **SensumSDK** release.